iwanttoholdyourhand/elizahamiltonschuyler/README.md

 🍎 ) Asking any private info

-🍎 ) Having a pony that goes against my DNIs nothing else that i can think of !
+🍎 ) Having a pony that goes against my DNIs

+nothing else that i can think of !

+hey this is still in wip ,, okay